What is Recovery?

 - Apply recovery knowledge and evidence and know what to look for in approaches and services.

-This workshop will be conducted in Arabic by two Bilingual Educators for the first time in Term 3 2022.
+This workshop will be conducted in Arabic by two bilingual educators in Term 1 2023.

 Important!
 Before you enrol: We are required to provide our services to people who live/work/study or provide services in the Western Sydney Local Health District (WSLHD) area.
 If you are not sure whether you are eligible, please check Who can attend recovery college.
 If your address is outside of WSLHD area but you study or provide services within the Western Sydney LHD, please ensure you respond to the relevant question on the enrolment form to explain your connection to the area.